ObaidUrRehman/ObaidUrRehman.github.io/_posts/2015-10-30-extending-typeScript-definitions.md

 layout: post
 title: Extending DefinitelyTyped TypeScript Definitions
 ---
-The type definitions at [DefinitelyTyped](http://definitelytyped.org/) are quite extensive and provide full coverage for popular libraries and you will rarely need to extend them.
-But if you ever need to (which I recently had to) here is how I'd recommend you should approach it.
+The type definitions at [DefinitelyTyped](http://definitelytyped.org/) are quite extensive and provide full coverage for popular libraries.
+You will rarely need to extend them.
+But if you ever need to (which I recently had to) here is how I recommend you should approach it.

+Obviously its a very bad idea to modify the orignal d.ts files.

 I keep all my type definitions in a folder named typings.